-When it comes to appetizers and side dishes, I love going down the Persian route because it's always fresh, light and flavorful.
+When it comes to appetizers and side dishes, I love going down the Persian route because it’s always fresh, light and flavorful.
 From our mouth-watering Persian appetizer platter and mast o khiar (yogurt and cucumber) to borani (mast esfenaj), everything is made with fresh and simple ingredients that you can find easily.
+This 10-minute salad shirazi is no exceptions and makes a delicious side to your main dishes.

 Each country has its own traditional salad.
 Greeks have horiatiki -Traditional Greek salad and Turks have Gavurdagi (Turkish walnut salad).
 And us Iranians have our beloved salad shirazi, a simple combination of tomatoes, cucumbers and onions with an abundance of flavor.

-Salad shirazi has two words: salad, which is what we call salad in Farsi and shirazi which means from Shiraz, a city in the south west of Iran.
-I've been to Shiraz only once but I can easily say it's one of the most beautiful cites in Iran.
+Salad shirazi contains two words: salad, which is what we call salad in Farsi and shirazi which means from Shiraz, a city in the south west of Iran.
+I’ve been to Shiraz only once but I can easily say it’s one of the most beautiful cites in Iran.
 With all its flowers and amazing weather, Shiraz is a great place to visit in the springtime.

 As far as I know, this Persian salad originated from Shiraz and through the years it has made its way to many tables around the world.
 It's probably the fresh flavor and crisp texture of this salad that has made it one of the staples in Persian cuisine since it compliments the flavors of the main dishes very well.
 Also, its simplicity and quick preparation time makes it a perfect healthy side dish on busy days.

-Much the same as Turkish tomato salad, we are looking for fresh and firm tomatoes to make this recipe.
-Make sure they're not too seedy and if they are, remove the soft seedy parts.
+- Tomatoes: Much the same as Turkish tomato salad, we are looking for fresh and firm tomatoes to make this recipe.
+Make sure they’re not too seedy and if they are, remove the soft seedy parts.
 The tomatoes are also going to be chopped finely.

-These vegetables are combined with a simple dressing traditionally made with unripe grape juice known as verjuice (ab-ghooreh), dried mint, salt and pepper.
-However, verjuice is of course not always available so for acidity and brightness we can simply use lemon juice.
+- Verjuice: These vegetables are combined with a simple dressing traditionally made with unripe or sour grape juice known as verjuice (ab-ghooreh).
+However, verjuice is not always available so for acidity and brightness we can simply use lemon or lime juice.

-Pro tip: Don't skip the dried mint!
-Dried mint brings so much flavor to this simple salad and that's what makes it different from every other salad you've had.
+- Seasoning: You only need dried mint, salt and pepper.
+Don’t skip the dried mint!
+Dried mint brings so much flavor to this simple salad and that’s what makes it different from every other salad you’ve had.

-Salad Shirazi is usually served with Persian rice dishes and main courses such as Adas Polo (Persian Lentil Rice), or Meygoo polo (shrimp and rice) as a side dish.
-It also makes a great side for grilled dishes such as zaatar chicken or beef shish kabob or street food such as arayes (Lebanese stuffed pitas).
+Salad Shirazi is usually served with Persian rice dishes and main courses such as Adas Polo (Persian Lentil Rice), lubia polo (Persian green bean rice) or Meygoo polo (shrimp and rice) as a side dish.

 The acidity and freshness of this salad pairs well with many different dishes and brings more flavor to the table.